-Even when a horizontal business combination does not meet the above-mentioned safe harbour standards, it does not immediately mean that the effect may substantially restrain competition.
+Even when a horizontal business combination does not meet the safe harbour standards, it does not immediately mean that the effect of the business combination may substantially restrain competition.
 Rather, this is decided based on the facts of each case by considering the factors set out in 4.1 Substantive Test.
 According to the Merger Guidelines, in light of past cases, if the HHI is not more than 2,500 and the market share of the company group after the business combination is not more than 35%, the possibility that a business combination may substantially restrain competition is usually thought to be small.

-Safe harbour standards for a vertical or conglomerate business combination are as follows:
+The safe harbour standards for a vertical or conglomerate business combination are as follows: